romulororiz/chirp/README.md

 # Chirp

 Chirp is a social media application built with Next.js, trpc, TypeScript, and Tailwind CSS.
-(Not focused on styling)

 ## Features